malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Radar](pics/structs/radar.png "Radar")

 The radar can give you a sight range in a given area and, more importantly, it can reveal important spots in the mini-map, even in unexplored areas.
-For this reason it's better to have one of them.
+This allows targeting remote structures with long-range weapons.
+For those reasons it's better to have one of them.

 ### Camera ("C")